 The Echo Show 10 has 10.1” HD screen designed to move to you, so can make phone calls or video calls, view recipes and watch shows from wherever you are around the room.

 This is perfect for the busy body in the kitchen that needs frequent timers, reminders and recipes in sight.
-It’s also neat to be able to video with family and friend without holding a device and bouncing in and out the camera (or getting a nice view of your ceiling and up your nose while Facetiming)
+It also allows you to video with family and friends without holding a device, bouncing in and out the camera, or getting a nice view of your loved one's ceiling or up their nose while Facetiming.

 The Echo Show 8

-The Echo Show 8 boasts many of the same features, with an 8” HD touchscreen for reminders, music and video conferences with family.
+The Echo Show 8 boasts many of the same features as the one above, with an 8” HD touchscreen for reminders, music and video conferences with family.
 It’s the perfect size for that little corner in your kitchen.
-You can even set it up as an electronic photo frame with a slideshow of your favorite memories.
+You can even set it up as an electronic photo frame with a slideshow of your (or your loved one's) favorite memories.

 The Echo Dot

 The Echo Dot is more compact and inconspicuous.
 It’s perfect for small spaces and powerful hands-free help and reminders.
 Though she’s small, she’s mighty!
-Her speaker is great for music (hello dancing in the kitchen) and she has all the skills (minus the visual display) of the larger devices.
+Her speaker is great for music (hello dancing in the kitchen) and she has all the skills of the larger devices - minus the visual display.

 The Echo Dot